Tw1ddle/geometrize-haxe-web/README.md

 * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).
 * Primitive Haxe is based on [primitive](https://github.com/fogleman/primitive), a Go library created by [Michael Fogleman](https://github.com/fogleman).
 * Primitive Haxe is available as a [haxelib](https://lib.haxe.org/p/primitive-haxe).
-* This demo only works with the Haxe JavaScript target.
+* This demo works with the Haxe JavaScript target.